 Gradually, pretty much minute by minute, the rain began to ease.
 The wind dipped.
 Out in the unbreachable darkness lightening still reached out it’s stabbing fingers of fear but more sporadically now, and a little further off.

-…COMING DOWN ON A SUNNIER DAY
+…COMIN’ DOWN ON A SUNNY DAY

 Within fifteen minutes the storm was behind us, the road was clear and forgiving, the chatter in the bus began to build.
 But not from the self-anointed rock God behind me, his bluster had well and truly blown out.